Call one of our two clinics to set up an appointment for your initial evaluation.

 What to expect on your first visit

-At the first visit, you can expect the chiropractor to complete a thorough chiropractic evaluation that includes:
+At the first visit, you can expect the physician to complete a thorough chiropractic evaluation that includes:

-In preparation for your chiropractic evaluation, you will be asked to fill out forms that provide background information about your lifestyle, symptoms and current condition.
-You will also be asked to provide the chiropractor with information on family medical history, any pre-existing medical conditions or prior injuries, and previous and current health providers and treatments.
-Following the verbal portion of the initial exam will be physical exam.
+In preparation for your chiropractic evaluation, you will be asked to provide background information about your lifestyle (diet, exercise, hydration, sleep, stress management, and environmental exposures), symptoms, and current condition.
+You will also be asked to provide the physician with information on family medical history, any pre-existing medical conditions or prior injuries & surgeries, medication & supplement use, and previous and current health providers and treatments.

-Once the history has been completed, your chiropractor will perform a thorough chiropractic physical examination.
-In addition to general tests such as blood pressure, pulse, respiration, and reflexes, the chiropractic examination will include specific orthopedic and neurological tests to assess:
+Once the history has been completed, a thorough physical examination will take place.
+In addition to general tests such as blood pressure, pulse, respiration, and reflexes, the chiropractic examination will include specific functional, orthopedic, and neurological tests to assess:

 - Muscle tone